russross/blackfriday/README.md

          As you can see in <1> but not in \<1>.
 There is no <3>.

      You can escape a callout with a backslash.
-The backslash will be removed in the output (both in sourcecode and text).
+The backslash will be removed in the output (both in source code and text).
 The callout identifiers will be remembered until the next code block.
 The above would render as:

                  Code <1>